Cbooch13/CoreProject/README.md

 Special Considerations/Instructions to Run Code:
-  -Make sure that all of the test files stay in the data folder, and all grammar files stay in the grammar folder -When running the program, make sure you are in the directory of the project and run this command:
+  -Make sure that all the test files stay in the data folder, and all grammar files stay in the grammar folder -When running the program, make sure you are in the directory of the project and run this command:
     python3 ./main.py {testFile.txt} {testData.txt}
   -The testFile.txt contains the core program, and the testData.txt contains the data for the program